IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 ## Extending the code pattern
 You learned how to create, package, install, instantiate and invoke a smart contract using the VSCode Platform that supports IBM Blockchain Platform.
 If you want to extend this pattern:

-* You can leverage a network instantiated using the [IBM Blockchain Platform V2.0 Service](https://console.bluemix.net/catalog/services/blockchain) along with [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) on [IBM Cloud](https://www.ibm.com/cloud).
+* You can leverage a network instantiated using the [IBM Blockchain Platform Service](https://www.ibm.com/cloud/blockchain-platform) along with [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) on [IBM Cloud](https://www.ibm.com/cloud).

 * You can write a standalone application that executes the transactions.
 You can learn more about these extensions in the third pattern of this series.
-[Emit events from Blockchain Platform 2.0](https://developer.ibm.com/patterns/implementing-blockchain-events-using-ibp-vscode-extension/)
+[Emit events from Blockchain Platform](https://developer.ibm.com/patterns/implementing-blockchain-events-using-ibp-vscode-extension/)

 * Create a wallet for every member and use the member's wallet to interact with the application.